Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 The Retreat Lounge offers guests some lite bites if you want to have yourself a little cocktail hour and collect a cheese plate and some charcuterie before dinner.
 They host afternoon tea some days, complete with scones and pastries.

-You can also ask a dedicated concierge team that’s there any questions you may have about the ship or excursions.
+You can also ask a dedicated concierge team if there are any questions about the ship or excursions.

 Premium Drinks

-However, you can inquire about drinks packages or All-Included rates (which includes a Classic Drink Package) when you book your cruise, which would give you the luxury of not having to pay per drink.
+However, you can inquire about drinks packages or All-Included rates (which include a Classic Drink Package) when you book your cruise, giving you the luxury of not having to pay per drink.

 Dining Invitations